|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-On June 16, 1943 in the afternoon she was about halfway between Guadalcanal and Tulagi when a flight of approximately 15 Japanese D3A Val dive bombers approached from the direction of Koli Point and began shallow glide bombing runs with Strong the nearest ship.
-Between 2:14pm to 2:21pm, she claimed three shot down.
+On June 16, 1943 in the afternoon Strong was halfway between Guadalcanal and Tulagi when a flight of approximately 15 Japanese D3A Val dive bombers approached from the direction of Koli Point and began shallow glide bombing runs with Strong the nearest ship.
+Between 2:14pm to 2:21pm, the destroyer claimed three shot down.

 At 12:49am, Strong's gunnery officer sighted a torpedo wake.
 Before he had time to notify the bridge, the torpedo hit Strong's port side aft.
 Damaged, Strong began to settle rapidly with a 40° to 60° list to starboard.
 After being hit, USS Chevalier DD-451 intentionally rammed Strong's bow to enable her to throw nets and lines onto the sinking destroyer and over the next seven minutes rescued 241 of her crew.

 Meanwhile, Japanese 140mm naval guns on Enogai illuminated the destroyers with star shells, and then opened fire with high explosive shells.
 In response, USS O'Bannon began counter-battery fire in an effort to silence the enemy guns but their shells were soon hitting Strong and forced USS Chevalier DD-451 to cease rescue operations.

 Strong broke in half before sinking into Kula Gulf at roughly Lat 8°05'S, Long 157°15'E. While sinking, several of her depth charges exploded, causing further injuries and loss of life.
 In total, forty-six men died aboard the ship.
 Officially, USS Strong was struck from the Navy list on July 15, 1943.
 Strong received two battle stars for World War II service.